Field Assessments of Sugar Maple Phenological Events

 Temporal trends in spring phenology were assessed by examining the dates of two significant phenological events across 23 years of data: (1) first day of year (DOY) of bud break (phenological stage 4); and (2) first day of year of full leaf expansion (phenological stage 8).

-The day-of-year of first bud break in 2015 for sugar maple (DOY 126) was similar to the long-term average (DOY 124).
-Full leaf out (DOY 132) occurred 5 days earlier than the long-term mean.
-This green-up duration was much more rapid than the long-term average of 12 days – in 2015, there were only 6 days between bud break and full leaf-out (1 day shorter than 2014).
-At lower elevations, maximum fall color occurred 6 days later than 2014– more than a week later than the long term mean.
-Full leaf drop came 3 days later than last year and nearly 7 days later than the long-term mean.
-At higher elevations, peak color was even more delayed (13 days later than 2014, and 11 days later than the long-term mean), although full leaf drop was only 2 days later than the long-term mean.
+The day-of-year of first bud break in 2016 for sugar maple (DOY 129) was similar to the long-term average (DOY 125).
+Full leaf out (DOY 141) occurred 4 days later than the long-term mean, and was 9 days later than in 2015.
+The transition from bud break to full leaves was back to the long-term average of 12 days - a departure from the previous two years in which green-up occurred much more rapidly.
+At lower elevations, maximum fall color occurred the same day as in 2015, which is more than a week later than the long-term mean.
+Full leaf drop came 1 day later than last year and 7 days later than the long-term mean.
+At higher elevations, peak color was slightly more delayed (3 days later than 2015, but 13 days later than the long-term mean), and full leaf drop was 3 days later than the long-term mean.

 Long Term Trends

-These trends toward earlier springs and later falls are consistent with trends reported in earlier analyses of the VMC data set (see https://www.uvm.edu/femc/reports/SugarMapleSpringPhenology_Mansfield2010.pdf)
+These trends toward earlier springs and later falls are consistent with trends reported in earlier analyses of the FEMC data set (see https://www.uvm.edu/femc/attachments/project/999/reports/SugarMapleSpringPhenology_Mansfield2010.pdf )

 There is mounting global evidence for trends of changing vegetation phenology, including earlier spring leaf out and later leaf senescence in the fall, supported by our data.
 The net effect of these long-term changes in phenology timing is a notable increase in growing season length.
 It is unclear how this may impact forested ecosystems.
 There are possible implications for water cycling in forests, as earlier springs may escalate evapotranspiration resulting in increased periods of low stream flow during the peak growing season (Daley et al., 2007).
 Although a longer growing season typically increases forest productivity, carbon sequestration dynamics could be altered by water and nutrient limitations in northern hardwood forests.
 While expanded growing seasons may benefit some species, it may leave others more vulnerable to climate extremes that occur more often in shoulder seasons.
 There may also be cascading impacts through forested ecosystems, including phenological asynchrony across taxonomic groups.